shopgate-professional-services/ext-maintenance-mode/README.md

 ## Configuration

-- enableMaintenanceMode: true or false to activate or deactivate the Maintenance Mode in general.
+- `enableMaintenanceMode`: true or false to activate or deactivate the Maintenance Mode in general.

-- testUser: Add a users email address to a json array to deactivate the Maintenance Mode for this user.
+- `testUser`: Add a users email address to a json array to deactivate the Maintenance Mode for this user.
 Multiple user email addresses are possible.
 ```json
 "default": [
   "Email-address 1",